 This qualification reflects the role of individuals in a variety of Business Services job roles.
 These individuals may have supervisory performance accountabilities.

 Individuals in these roles carry out a mix of specialist and moderately complex administrative or operational tasks that require self-development skills.
-They use well-developed skills and a broad knowledge base to apply solutions to a defined range of unpredictable problems and analyse information from a variety of sources.
-They may provide leadership and guidance to others with some limited responsibility for the output of others.
+They use well-developed skills and a broad knowledge base to apply solutions to a defined range of unpredictable problems and analyze information from a variety of sources.
+They may provide to others with some limited responsibility for the output of others.

 All international students must be at least 18 years of age or above at the time of course commencement to study at BLC.

 International students applying for Certificate IV level either off-shore or on-shore will need satisfactory completion of the equivalent of Australian Year 12 or Certificate III or higher qualification.

 To enroll in this course with BLC, international students, applying either off-shore or on-shore must satisfy one of the following requirements: